AI Meets Education at Stanford

 - Address education-specific needs and recommendations from the AISAC 2025 report, such as developing and sharing “frameworks and worked-out examples to help instructors think through… aspects of pedagogy impacted by AI” and facilitating “setting[s] where community members can experiment with AI tools.”

-- Support Stanford academic communities to more readily discover, create, and share discipline-specific AI approaches.
+- Support Stanford academic communities to more readily discover, create, and share discipline-specific and cross-disciplinary AI approaches.

 - Integrate AI approaches with known evidence and with the university’s core mission related to teaching and learning: for example, metacognition, scaffolding, transparency, purposes of a liberal education, preparation for citizenship and discovery.